service-portal/x-archive/widget_embedded.md

 Result
 In a new browser window go to: /$sp.do?id=embedded_clock

-Each instance of the clock widget uses its provided timezone and title.
+Each instance of the clock widget has a different timezone and title.

 ![Embedded clock](./assets/widget_embedded/example_clock_options_2.png)